 Bullet Journal Hacks, No.6 – A Flip-Out Key

-We first saw this idea on Buzzfeed, and its a simple yet brilliant way to make it easy to keep track of your categories and remember your signifiers (check out our post on bullet journal spreads if you’re not sure what signifiers are yet!).
+I first saw this idea on Buzzfeed, and its a simple yet brilliant way to make it easy to keep track of your categories or remember your signifiers (check out my beginner’s post on bullet journal spreads if you’re not sure what signifiers are yet!).
 The easiest way to create the flip-out is to use a cut out of decent quality paper and stick it in using washi tape or paper glue.

 Bullet Journal Hacks, No.7 – Use Mildliners to Colour Code

 Zebra mildliners can be a very useful addition to your bullet journal supply kit.
 Not only can you use them to bring colour to your spreads and collections, you can also use them to colour code the pages in your bullet journal like Shelby at littlecoffeefox.com.
 In the example below she’s coloured a small square on the edge of her pages (right up to the edge so you can see it easily) to represent different categories.
 You can also go a step further and use colour on your index to match.
 On the example here, pink represents monthly spreads and yellow represents notes.
 Genius!
 (That’s why she’s on my list of best-ever bullet journal bloggers!)

 Bullet Journal Hacks, No. 8 – Use ‘Days of The Week’ Washi Tape

 Writng out the days of the week over and over again for weekly spreads and habit trackers can be time-consuming, especially if you like your journal to look pretty and artistic.
 If you’re often in a rush, invest in some genius ‘days of the week’ washi tape!
 This way you can just stick it on and quickly create corresponding columns etc. There are several variations on Amazon, so have a look round to see what’s going to suit you best (just remember to check on delivery times, as quite a few are from international sellers).